RPG Maker Day & Night Cycle Step-by-Step Tutorial

 If you have MZ/MV

-Open the provided demo file for your engine.
+Download the demo file and open it in your engine of choice.
 The key event commands are placed in the top-left corner of the demo map for learning (one Autorun + two Parallel events).
-You can move them to Common Events later for multi-map projects.

 2